top of page

 If you live in a state where medical marijuana (cannabis) is legal, you can find a plethora of locally made balms and salves sold in dispensaries.
 Cannabis contains two primary pain-relieving chemicals, THC and CBD (cannabidiol).
 THC is a strong pain reliever but also causes the psychoactive effects of feeling “high.”
 However, topical usage allows the pain-relieving effects of THC without the brain effects, as very little is absorbed into the bloodstream.
 CBD gives mild pain relief along with anti-inflammatory and muscle relaxation effects.
 If you live in a state where medical marijuana use is legal, dispensaries are the best option to get high quality cannabis balms.

 For those who live in states where cannabis is illegal or who don't wish to use anything containing THC, another option is a topical that contains CBD only.
 Although CBD has no mind-altering or psychoactive properties, it can lower pain and inflammation and ease muscle spasms.
-Frida Botanicals CBD muscle balm combines CBD with other herbal pain-relieving extracts.

 USE FOR: - Muscle and joint pain - Pain from neuropathy (nerve damage) - Muscle spasms